Bylaws of the Metro Atlanta Chapter of the Democratic Socialists of America

 Nominations for Chapter officers and delegates to the National Convention shall be opened 10 days before and closed at the Annual Meeting.
 The call for nominations shall be announced to full members of the Chapter in advance of the General Meeting.

 If a position is uncontested, the nominee will be declared elected by acclamation.

-Proposed amendments to these Bylaws must be made by written resolution, endorsed by five members of the Local chapter of DSA, and submitted to the Executive Committee a month in advance of a General or Regular Meeting.
-The Executive Committee is required to provide the Local membership with two weeks’ written notice of the proposed amendments.
-The amendment must be approved by a majority vote of two consecutive (Regular of General) Local meetings.
+Proposed amendments to these Bylaws must be made by written resolution, endorsed by five members of the Chapter, and submitted to the Executive Committee a month in advance of a General or Regular Meeting.
+The Executive Committee is required to provide the Chapter membership with two weeks’ written notice of the proposed amendments.
+The amendment must be approved by a majority vote of two consecutive (Regular or General) Chapter meetings.

 In the event of the dissolution of the Chapter, all remaining funds and assets are to be released to National DSA or a neighboring DSA chapter.
 If both the Chapter and National DSA are being dissolved, then all remaining funds and assets are to be released to such other organizations that are organized exclusively for the promotion of social welfare and that will operate to further the common good and general welfare of the community included in the Chapter’s stated boundaries.